kibook/httpmanager/README.md

 The HTTP headers of the request.

+#### `req.user`

+If authentication is required, this will contain the authenticated name of the user.

 #### `req.readJson(cb)`

 Reads the body of the request as JSON, and passes the result to the callback function `cb`: